Eye Doctor Salary Overview

-There are two types of eye doctors in the United States, optometrists and ophthalmologists.
-Optometrists test for and diagnose vision problems, prescribe eyewear and medications and provide eye therapy and rehabilitation treatments.
-Ophthalmologists are medical doctors who specialize in performing eye surgery, treating and diagnosing eye injuries and diseases and prescribing eyewear.
-The income of an eye doctor depends on the type of doctor one is, among other factors like work experience and employer.
+There are two types of eye doctors in the United States: optometrists and ophthalmologists.
+Optometrists test for and diagnose vision problems, prescribe eyewear and medications, and provide eye therapy and rehabilitation treatments.
+Ophthalmologists are medical doctors who specialize in performing eye surgery, treating and diagnosing eye injuries and diseases, and prescribing eyewear.
+The income of an eye doctor depends on the type of doctor one is, among other factors, like work experience and employer.

-PayScale.com reported in May 2014 that entry-level optometrists earned a median wage of $90,000, while those at the mid-career level made a median wage of $100,000.
-The most experienced earned a median wage of $110,000.
+PayScale.com reported in February 2020 that entry-level optometrists earned a median wage of $98,545, while those at the mid-career level made a median wage of $109,401.
+The most experienced optometrists earned a median wage of $120,136.

-The BLS groups ophthalmologists with its category for all other physicians and surgeons not listed separately.
-Those working for physicians' offices made an average wage of $218,860 in May 2013, while those working for general hospitals made an average salary of $143,660.
+PayScale.com reported in February 2020 that ophthalmologists earned a median wage of $215,685, with most making between $104,000 and $352,000 a year.
+According to the U.S. Bureau of Labor Statistics (BLS), all physicians and surgeons working for physicians' offices made an average wage of $239,060 in May 2018, while those working for general hospitals made an average salary of $178,520.